KangningShen/Obsidian-Team-Comments-Plugin/README.md

 In the comments panel, you can view comments, submit comments, copy comment content, or delete your own comments.

+You can mention people in comments by separating multiple mentions with spaces, such as "@Jack @Rose".
+The comment will appear when the person being mentioned opens the notification list.

 ### Open notification list

 Open command panel and type `Open Notification List`.